 Ute Mountain Ute tribal member and CCIA executive director Ernest House, Jr., said a commission to study Native American mascots at Colorado public schools was likely to be established within weeks.

 “This is an effort on how to get engaged,” said House.

-Over the summer, House met on multiple occasions with Strasburg community officials, about their school's "Indians" logo.
+Over the summer, House met on multiple occasions with Strasburg community officials, which utilize an “Indians” logo, to address their use of a Native American-themed mascot.
 During the legislative battle this year, Strasburg officials vehemently opposed any mascot change, citing government overreach.

 “They are currently discussing changing their logos,” House told CCIA commissioners last week.